5 Strategies to Grow Your Digital Marketing Agency in 2020

 1. Be your own publicist

 Unless you are a large agency and already have a publicist on speed dial, that is.
 Otherwise, it’s worth doing some publicity work.
 Seek out opportunities to get your name, your team, and your services out there.
-Submit pitches to speak at events, attend events and share online that you plan to and want to connect with others, get in touch with podcast hosts and ask if you can join as a guest for an episode that would be interesting for their listeners and relevant to your expertise, contribute to external industry blogs and publications, and be active on social media to build your own personal brand.
+Submit pitches to speak at events, attend events and share online that you plan to and want to connect with others, get in touch with podcast hosts (like Mikayla Wyman of Goal Talk, for instance), and ask if you can join as a guest for an episode that would be interesting for their listeners and relevant to your expertise, contribute to external industry blogs and publications, and be active on social media to build your own personal brand.

 Does that truly work?
 It certainly does.
 For example, Akvertize has been in business for over five years now, and we still have yet to do any advertising for our own agency.
 The above tactics have brought in leads to our funnel and helped us convert many into clients.
 Being front facing, active, helpful, and having your name displayed across various mediums while sharing tactics, tools, ideas, and content can have a rewarding effect.
 Regardless of whether you’re the CEO, a paid media manager, or a junior level staff member, it can help your agency tremendously, as well as boost morale and further education, if everyone can act as a publicist on behalf of your agency.